gas-buddy/usdl-regex/README.md

 CHANGELOG
 =========
+# 1.5.3
+- Add new OR patter from evidence of valid licenses

 # 1.5.2
 - Add new MO pattern from evidence of valid licenses, even though I cannot find a spec to say why